Portal:Asia

 Main Geography Projects

-Asia (/ˈʒə/ (listen), UK also /ˈʃə/) is the largest continent in the world by both land area and population.
+Asia (/ˈʒə/ AY-zhə, UK also /ˈʃə/ AY-shə) is the largest continent in the world by both land area and population.
 It covers an area of more than 44 million square kilometers, about 30% of Earth's total land area and 8% of Earth's total surface area.
 The continent, which has long been home to the majority of the human population, was the site of many of the first civilizations.
-Its 4.7 billion people constitute roughly 60% of the world's population, having more people than all other continents combined.
+Its 4.7 billion people constitute roughly 60% of the world's population.

-Asia shares the landmass of Eurasia with Europe and Afro-Eurasia with both Europe and Africa.
+Asia shares the landmass of Eurasia with Europe, and of Afro-Eurasia with both Europe and Africa.
 In general terms, it is bounded on the east by the Pacific Ocean, on the south by the Indian Ocean, and on the north by the Arctic Ocean.
 The border of Asia with Europe is a historical and cultural construct, as there is no clear physical and geographical separation between them.
 It is somewhat arbitrary and has moved since its first conception in classical antiquity.
 The division of Eurasia into two continents reflects East–West cultural, linguistic, and ethnic differences, some of which vary on a spectrum rather than with a sharp dividing line.
 A commonly accepted division places Asia to the east of the Suez Canal separating it from Africa; and to the east of the Turkish Straits, the Ural Mountains and Ural River, and to the south of the Caucasus Mountains and the Caspian and Black seas, separating it from Europe.

-China and India alternated in being the largest economies in the world from 1 to 1,800 CE.
-China was a major economic power and attracted many to the east, and for many the legendary wealth and prosperity of the ancient culture of India personified Asia, attracting European commerce, exploration and colonialism.
-The accidental discovery of a trans-Atlantic route from Europe to America by Columbus while in search for a route to India demonstrates this deep fascination.
+China and India traded places as the largest economies in the world from 1 to 1800 CE.
+China was a major economic power for much of recorded history, with the highest GDP per capita until 1500.
 The Silk Road became the main east–west trading route in the Asian hinterlands while the Straits of Malacca stood as a major sea route.
-Asia has exhibited economic dynamism (particularly East Asia) as well as robust population growth during the 20th century, but overall population growth has since fallen.
+Asia has exhibited economic dynamism as well as robust population growth during the 20th century, but overall population growth has since fallen.
 Asia was the birthplace of most of the world's mainstream religions including Hinduism, Zoroastrianism, Judaism, Jainism, Buddhism, Confucianism, Taoism, Christianity, Islam, Sikhism, as well as many other religions.
 (Full article...)

 Refresh with new selections below (purge)